santa112358/detectable_text_field/README.md

 | `hashTagAtSignUrlRegExp`|○|○|○|

-- The detection rules are almost same as twitter.
+- The detection rules are almost same as X(formally twitter).
    1. It needs space before `#` or `@`.
    2. It stops `#` and `@` detection if there's emoji or symbol.